axs7385/pace2024EXACT-PARAMETERIZED/readme.md

-# one-sided crossing minimization problem Solver(The Heuristic Track)
+# one-sided crossing minimization problem Solver(The Exact and Parameterized Track)

 This repository contains a both exact and parameterized Solver for the one-sided crossing minimization problem that were developed for the PACE 2024 challenge.